Contents

 Natural Light.

-Residences are becoming greener.
-Conserving energy is a major cornerstone of residential leed accreditation. leed homes use up to 30% less energy than non-LEED houses. skylights bring totally free, tidy, natural light into houses, decreasing the amount of artificial light required in a home.
+Houses are becoming greener.
+Conserving energy is a major cornerstone of residential leed accreditation. leed houses use up to 30% less energy than non-LEED houses. skylights bring free, tidy, natural light into houses, reducing the quantity of artificial light needed in a house.

 Heat Gain When Needed.